Is tastytrade Safe?

 tastytrade BBB Rating

-A good place to verify a broker’s business practices is the Better Business Bureau (BBB).
+A good place to see if a broker is following sound business practices is the Better Business Bureau – more commonly known as the BBB.

 tastytrade BBB Reviews

-We’ve collected some BBB reviews to make it easier for you to see what others think of tastytrade.
-While there are positive reviews, the negative ones do not suggest that the broker is a scam.
+We've collected some reviews from the Better Business Bureau to make it easier for you to see what others are saying about tastytrade.
+Although there are negative reviews listed, the complaints do not suggest that the broker is running a fraudulent operation.

-The complaints mostly seem to be from traders who misunderstood their customer agreements, rather than the broker doing anything shady.
+customer agreements rather than the broker doing anything shady.

 Is tastytrade FDIC/SIPC Insured?